olga1590/Detection_of_Covid-19_and_Pheumonia/README.md

 # 5th_team_project with CNN
-## Detection of Covid-19 & Pheumonia by analyzing Chest X-Ray images (ResNet50)
+## Detection of Covid-19 & Pheumonia by analyzing Chest X-Ray images (ResNet50 and Xception)

 ### Problem statement
 - In this case study, we will assume that we work as s Deep Learning Consultant.